Kafka Sink Topic Reuse

 -consistencyto the output topic name.

 If you are using a JSON-formatted sink, you must specify that the consistency topic format is AVRO.
 This is done through the

 CONSISTENCY FORMATparameter.
 We’re working on JSON support for the consistency topic, but it’s not available yet.

 Additionally, the sink consistency topic cannot be written to by any other process, including another Materialize instance or another sink.

 Because this feature is still in beta, we strongly suggest that you start with test data, rather than with production.
 Please escalate any issues to us.

-CREATE SINK quotes_sink FROM quotes INTO KAFKA BROKER 'localhost:9092' TOPIC 'quotes-eo-sink' WITH (reuse_topic=true, consistency_topic='quotes-eo-sink-consistency') FORMAT AVRO USING CONFLUENT SCHEMA REGISTRY 'http://localhost:8081';
+CREATE SINK quotes_sink FROM quotes INTO KAFKA BROKER 'localhost:9092' TOPIC 'quotes-eo-sink' CONSISTENCY (TOPIC 'quotes-eo-sink-consistency' FORMAT AVRO USING CONFLUENT SCHEMA REGISTRY 'http://localhost:8081') WITH (reuse_topic=true);